Please note: the information below refers to the HGSE application for enrollment in the Ed.L.D., Ed.M., and C.A.S. programs.

 The test must have been taken on or after February 1, 2015 if you are applying for enrollment in the 2019-2020 academic year.
 Your application will not be considered complete until an official GRE score report has been received.

 I haven't taken the test yet.
 By when should I take the GRE?

-We recommend taking the GRE no later than November 2018 in order to ensure that your official score reports reach the Admissions Office in time for the committee's review of your application.
+We recommend taking the GRE no later than November of the application cycle in which you are applying in order to ensure that your official score reports reach the Admissions Office in time for the committee's review of your application.
 Please note that it can take 3 to 4 weeks to receive official scores from the test provider.

 What is the institutional code?

 You must request that official test scores be sent directly to the appropriate Admissions Office from the testing agency; photocopies of test scores are not acceptable.

 For the Ed.L.D., Ed.M., and C.A.S. programs, HGSE's institution code for the GRE is 3428.
 You do not need a department code, because the Admissions Office is the only department within HGSE that receives scores from ETS.
 However, GRE test takers who find they are required to enter a department code may list 5199 ("any department not listed").

 HGSE will consider up to two sets of official GRE scores.
 If candidates have taken the test more than twice, the admissions committee looks at the two most recent test dates.
 We encourage all applicants to self-report their scores on the online application, as well as request your official score report from ETS (institution code 3428).
 Additionally, HGSE does not average test scores — we look at each set of scores separately.

 What should I do if I took the GRE under another name (e.g., a maiden name)?